Variational quantum eigensolvers for sparse Hamiltonians: Introduction

 where the $\alpha_i$ are real coefficients.
 This representation of a Hamiltonian is efficient if the number of terms $m$ grows only polynomially with the number of qubits.
 The locality $k$ of the Hamiltonian \eqref{vqehamiltonian_pauli} is the maximum locality of any term $P_i$, which refers to the number of non-identity tensor factors in $P_i$.
 Note that locality here does not necessarily refer to geometric locality.
 For qubits the Hamiltonian is a sum of one-qubit terms, two-qubit terms and so on.
 This representation was first used for quantum simulation by Lloyd~\cite{lloyd1996universal}, and all VQE algorithms to date make use of this Hamiltonian representation.

 A second efficient representation of a Hamiltonian is based on {\em sparsity}, which refers to the maximum number of nonzero entries in any row or column of the Hamiltonian.
-For example, in a Hamiltonian of the form~\eqref{vqehamiltonian_pauli} the number of nonzero entries in any row or column in the computational basis is bounded above by $d$, so we refer to the Hamiltonian as $d$-sparse.
+For example, in a Hamiltonian of the form~\eqref{vqehamiltonian_pauli} the number of nonzero entries in any row or column in the computational basis is bounded above by $m$, so we refer to the Hamiltonian as $m$-sparse.
 This follows because the Pauli operators are one-sparse: they each have only one nonzero entry in each row and column.
 However, not every sparse Hamiltonian is local, and many sparse Hamiltonians do not admit a Pauli decomposition~(\ref{vqehamiltonian_pauli}) with a polynomial number of terms.
-A simple example is a projector onto a single computational basis state, which is one-sparse but has an exponential number of Pauli terms.
-Quantum simulation of sparse Hamiltonians was first considered in~\cite{aharonov03a}.
+A simple example is the number operator for a bosonic mode encoded as a binary number in qubit computational basis states, which is one-sparse but has an exponential number of Pauli terms.

-Sparse Hamiltonians are specified by efficiently computable functions that give the positions and values of the nonzero entries in a given column.
-Quantum simulation of sparse Hamiltonians has undergone extensive study~\cite{aharonov03a,childs03a,berry07a,childs10a,berry12a,berry14a,berry15a,berry15b,low17a,low19a,berry20a}, culminating in algorithms with optimal (for time-independent Hamiltonians) \cite{low17a,low19a} or near-optimal (for time-dependent Hamiltonians) \cite{berry20a} scaling with all parameters.
-In these algorithms sparse Hamiltonians are accessed via a pair of oracle unitaries, which provide the locations and values of the nonzero matrix elements.
+Quantum simulation of sparse Hamiltonians has undergone extensive study~\cite{aharonov03a,childs03a,berry07a,childs10a,berry12a,berry14a,berry15a,berry15b,low17a,low19a,berry20a}, culminating in algorithms with optimal (for time-independent Hamiltonians)~\cite{low17a,low19a} or near-optimal (for time-dependent Hamiltonians)~\cite{berry20a} scaling with all parameters.
+In these algorithms a $d$-sparse Hamiltonian is accessed via a pair of oracle unitaries $O_F$ and $O_H$. $O_F$ returns the location of the $i$th nonzero entry in a given row $x$. $O_H$ returns the value of the entry in row $x$ and column $y$ to a given precision.
+The actions of $O_F$ and $O_H$ are given by

+where $x$ is a row-index of $H$ (i.e., a computational basis state), and for $0\leq i\leq d-1$, $y_i$ is column-index of the $i$th nonzero entry in row $x$ of $H$.
+The Hamiltonians are given via these oracle unitaries for the sake of modularity: the sparse Hamiltonians are very general, so oracle queries provide a standardized formalism for accessing them.

-A VQE algorithm comprises two main components: a quantum subroutine for estimating the expectation value of a Hamiltonian of interest for some parametrized ansatz state, and a classical outer loop that updates the parameters of the ansatz in order to minimize the expected energy \cite{peruzzo14a}.
-The quantum subroutine is implemented by separately estimating the expectation value of each term in the Hamiltonian under some decomposition, most commonly the Pauli decomposition \eqref{vqehamiltonian_pauli}.
+A VQE algorithm comprises two main components: a quantum subroutine for estimating the expectation value of a Hamiltonian of interest for some parametrized ansatz state, and a classical outer loop that updates the parameters of the ansatz in order to minimize the expected energy~\cite{peruzzo14a}.
+The quantum subroutine is implemented by separately estimating expectation values of the terms in the Hamiltonian under some decomposition, most commonly the Pauli decomposition \eqref{vqehamiltonian_pauli}.